What do biodynamic wines have to do with leadership in a thriving corporation?

 More than you think.
 Having been both an innovation and marketing executive with large brands, as well as a Certified Sommelier with the Court of Master Sommeliers, I believe there is a connection between biodynamic wine growing and growing a healthy corporation.

 At first glance, the link between vineyards and organizations might feel obscure.
-But, perhaps but aren’t most organizations interested in healthy growth?
+But aren’t most organizations interested in healthy growth?
 For example, one of my favorite Bordeaux producers is a Margaux site named Chateau Ferriere.
-They have been growing grapes with biodynamic methods for centuries, and are now certified as such.
-Their wine-makers believe there is a connection between biodynamic practices and smoother tannins, and release of unique flavor notes.
+They have been growing grapes with biodynamic methods for centuries and are now certified as such.
+Their winemakers believe there is a connection between biodynamic practices and smoother tannins, along with the release of unique flavor notes.

-I love biodynamic wines - those wines coming from vineyards that are above “organic” certification and deploy century-old methods that bring the vineyard (actually think more like a farm) into greater balance, smoother operations, more vitality, leading to excellent wine and making a contribution to caring for our lands.
-Key principles for certification include no synthetic inputs and more diversity in animals and plants.
-There are some more spiritual practices, such as being in synch with the cycles of the moon.
-Ancient civilizations and native tribes had been known to plan their years around moon cycles forever.
+I love biodynamic wines.
+These wines come from vineyards that exceed “organic” certification and employ century-old methods.
+They bring the vineyard—think more like a farm—into greater balance.
+This leads to smoother operations, more vitality, and excellent wine while contributing to caring for our lands.
+Key principles for certification include no synthetic inputs and increased diversity in animals and plants.
+There are also spiritual practices, such as being in sync with the cycles of the moon.
+Ancient civilizations and native tribes have long planned their years around moon cycles.

 Here are a few ways that healthy corporations could operate more effectively with biodynamic practices